-where R is the gross interest rate on accumulated assets ai,t, and Γˆi,t+1 is the realized growth rate of permanent income from period t to t + 1 discussed further below.
+where R is the gross interest rate on accumulated assets ai,t and Γˆi,t+1 is the realized growth rate of permanent income from period t to t + 1, discussed further later.

 The Income Process Consumers face a stochastic income process with permanent and transitory shocks to income, along with unemployment shocks.
 In normal times, consumers receive unemployment benefits for two quarters before they run out.
 Permanent income in the model is described by the following equation: